jeffgortmaker/pyblp/README.rst

 Features Slated for Future Versions
 -----------------------------------

-In no particular order, listed below are major features that will hopefully be added to the package in future versions:

 - Support for nesting parameters.
+- Hessian computation.
+- Mathematical Program with Equilibrium Constraints (MPEC) formulation of the GMM objective function.
+- Generalized Empirical Likelihood (GEL) formulation of the problem.
 - Parametric bootstrap computation of post-estimation standard errors.
+- Support for micro moments.
 - Built-in IPOPT support.
 - Built-in support for more fixed point routines.
 - Nonlinear optimization alternatives to fixed point iteration when computing Bertrand-Nash prices and shares.
-- Hessian computation and tests for local minima.
-- Mathematical Program with Equilibrium Constraints (MPEC) formulation of the GMM objective function.
-- Generalized Empirical Likelihood (GEL) formulation of the problem.

 Bugs and Requests